gnotu/pico2-benchmark/README.md

 * INT8_MODEL - uses the int8 neural network instead of the float32 one
 * ARENA_SIZE - this is a complete swag at the runtime memory required for the model (thanks a lot, ARM)

-The application repeatedly calls invokes the neural network, printing the performance to the serial console.
+The application repeatedly invokes the neural network, printing the performance to the serial console.
 Inference takes place as fast as the RP2350 can compute it so results are printed every PROFILE_COUNT inferences.
 The green LED on the RP2350 is toggled each time a result is printed to the serial console.

 ## TinyML